near/docs/docs/concepts/decentralized-storage.md

 [Crust](https://crust.network) provides a Web3.0 decentralized storage network for the Metaverse.
 It is designed to realize core values of decentralization, privacy and assurance.
 Crust supports multiple storage-layer protocols such as IPFS, and exposes instant accessible on-chain storage functions to users.
 Crustʼs technical stack is also capable of supporting data manipulating and computing.

-The Crust protocol is 100% compatible with [IPFS](https://ipfs.io) procotol, it matches people who have hard drive space to spare with those users that need to store data or host content.
-Crust based on Polkadot ecosystem, but also supports the majority contract platforms, including Near/Solana/Ethereum/Elrond/... with its cross-chain solution.
+The Crust protocol is 100% compatible with [IPFS](https://ipfs.io) protocol, it matches people who have hard drive space to spare with those users that need to store data or host content.
+Crust is based on the Polkadot ecosystem, but also supports the majority of contract platforms, including Near/Solana/Ethereum/Elrond/... with its cross-chain solution.

 :::info
 To learn more about Crust, check its [Decentralized Storage Market](https://wiki.crust.network/docs/en/DSM) and [Guaranteed Proof of Stake](https://wiki.crust.network/docs/en/GPoS)